A Reverse Look at Product Claims

 Cosmetics are a lot harder to hype up to that level of extreme, but a lower level is often so tempting.

-Resist that temptation to say that your cosmetic product is going to cure this or that, or even that it will help with the redness, itching, eczema, bites, puffiness, or whatever.
+Resist all temptation to say that your cosmetic product is going to cure this or that, or even that it will help with the redness, itching, eczema, bites, puffiness, or whatever.
 Or that an ingredient is “known to” help with this or that physical condition.
-No reason to give the FDA any more grief than they already have from real criminals.
+There’s no reason to give the FDA any more grief than they already have from real criminals.

 We are still lucky in the United States that despite any furor in the media, cosmetics are generally sufficiently safe and self-regulated that we don’t have any pre-approval required.
 That’s ESPECIALLY true for handcrafted soap and cosmetics!